StartOut Index Methodology

 Non-Policy Data

-We collected non-policy data predominantly from the Census Bureau consisting of 200 or more different sociological, demographic, and economic features for every state and qualifying metro in our selected years of 2010 and 2020.
-Economic data were collected from FRED, BLS, and BEA.
-When data was unavailable for 2010 and 2020, we substituted data from the previous or subsequent years.
+We collected non-policy data predominantly from the United States Census Bureau consisting of 247 different sociological and demographic features for every state and 186 for every qualifying metro in our selected years of 2010 and 2020.Ā Economic data was collected from the Census Bureau, but supplemented with data from FRED, BLS, and BEA.Ā When data was unavailable for 2010 and 2020, we substituted data from the previous or subsequent years.

 Data included age, gender, race, ancestry, place of birth, marital status, household and families, occupancy characteristics, children characteristics, means of transportation, commuting characteristics, educational attainment, school enrollment, nativity and citizenship status, language spoken at home, income and earnings, employment status, occupation, industry, poverty status, veteran status, voting status, as well as other social, economic, housing, financial, and economic characteristics.

-We relied on the Williams Institute as our resource for demographic data on the LGBT community on state-level and metro-level including racial makeup by state and metro area, age distribution, and socioeconomic indicators.
-We use such data to calculate our estimated numbers for LGBTQ+ entrepreneurs in a given metro or state based on our top 3 best-in-class in the respective geographic region.
+We relied on the Williams Institute as our resource for demographic data on the LGBT community on state-level and metro-level including racial makeup by state and metro area, age distribution, and socioeconomic indicators.Ā We use such data to calculate our estimated numbers for LGBTQ+ founders in a given metro or state based on our top 3 best-in-class in the respective geographic region.

 Policy Data

-Our policy data were collected from the Movement Advancement Project (MAP) and Fraser Institute Economic Freedom Rankings.
-The former covers laws and policies in the following categories on the basis of sexual orientation and gender identity: Relationship and Parental Recognition, Nondiscrimination, Religious Exemption, LGBTQ Youth, Healthcare, Criminal Justice, and ID Documents.
-The latter are more economic in nature and involve metrics in the following categories: Government Spending, Taxes, Labor Market Freedom, Legal System and Property Rights, Sound Money, and Freedom to Trade Internationally.
+Our policy data were collected from the Movement Advancement Project (MAP) and Fraser Institute Economic Freedom Rankings.Ā MAP covers 50 different LGBTQ-related laws and policies in the following categories on the basis of sexual orientation and gender identity: Relationship and Parental Recognition, Nondiscrimination, Religious Exemption, LGBTQ+ Youth, Healthcare, Criminal Justice, and ID Documents.Ā Ā

-For the policy data, when considering individual policies, laws, ordinances, regulations, we used the year of enactment to determine whether for 2010 and 2020 we would set the treatment dummy variable equal to “0” for untreated or not enacted (control group) and “1” for treated or enacted (treatment group).
-For most policies, the metros inherited the policy data from the state, but there are particular policies with notable differences between metro-level ordinances and the state-level statutes or lack thereof, i.e. Nondiscrimination Statutes and Ordinances (Housing, Public Accommodations, Employment), Conversion Therapy Bans, etc.
+Fraser reports its metrics only on the state-level, while MAP has comprehensive policy data on the states, and we are working with the MAP team to ensure the data on the metro-level is as accurate as possibleĀ For most policies, the metros inherited the policy data from the state, but there are particular policies with notable differences between metro-level ordinances and the state-level statutes or lack thereof, i.e. nondiscrimination statutes and ordinances (Housing, Public Accommodations, Employment), conversion therapy bans, etc.

 Target features

-To calculate our values for the target features, we had to create two daughter files representing the two time periods in our observational study, i.e. 2000-2010 and 2011-2020.
-Since we have access to the full scope of Crunchbase datasets, there is a lot more preprocessing and filtering involved.
-For Pitchbook, we have requested only to receive companies receiving angel and venture capital funding, which automatically qualifies most if not all Pitchbook companies.
+To calculate our values for the target features, we had to create two daughter files representing the two time periods in our observational study, i.e. 2000-2010 and 2011-2020.Ā

 Mean Funding